Dynamsoft/barcode-reader-javascript-samples/2.ui-tweaking/README.md

 The library is usually used on mobile devices which have small screens.
 When scanning barcodes with the mobile camera, the video stream will be limited in the video element and may not be clear enough.
 Ideally, we should use the whole screen to play the video and find barcodes.

-The GUI is pure HTML, so changing the size of the element is very easy.
-For example, the following enlarges the element to be the full size of the viewport.
+The GUI is pure HTML.
+Thus modifying the size of the element is easy.
+The following code expands the element to fill the entire viewport:

 ```javascript
 document.getElementById('UIElement').style.height = '100vh';